 While bats are possibly the host of 2019-nCoV, researchers suspect that animal from the ocean sold at the seafood market was an intermediate host.
 RSCU analysis proposes that the 2019-nCoV is a recombinant within the viral spike glycoprotein between the bat coronavirus and an unknown coronavirus.

-The HEK293 derived recombinant protein contains the Coronavirus 2019 CoV-2 Envelope, Wuhan-Hu-1 strain, amino acids 1-75 fused to GST-tag at N-terminal & His-tag at C-terminal.
+The E.coli derived recombinant protein contains the Coronavirus 2019 CoV-2 Envelope, Wuhan-Hu-1 strain, amino acids 1-75 fused to GST-tag at N-terminal & His-tag at C-terminal having a calculated Mw of 36.8 kDa and migrating between 33-35 umder reducing condition.

 Purified by Metal-Afinity chromatographic technique.